 How long should a shoppable video be?

-"How long should our shoppable video be?" is asked as if there is a number.
+"How long should our shoppable video be?" gets asked as if there is a number waiting to be looked up.
 There is not.
-Length is downstream of the job the video is doing and where it sits.
-The same footage, cut for two placements, should be two different lengths.
+Length falls out of the job the video is doing and where it sits.
+The same footage, cut for two placements, should come out two different lengths.

 - Homepage / feed-style strip: very short; a hook, a few seconds, designed to stop and route.